spiral/docs/components/validation.md

 }
 ```

-As you can see validator requires only 2 primary sets:
+As you can see, validator requires 2 primary sets:
-* data is arrays of fields to be validated
+* data is an array of fields to be validated
 * rules is set of validation rules to be applied to every data field

-> Default spiral implementation `Validator` requires instances of `ContainerInterface` and `ValidationProvider` instances (to provide list of available validations), this means that you have to request validator instance using container to ensure that it's configured correctly.
+> The default spiral implementation `Validator` requires instances of `ContainerInterface` and `ValidationProvider` (to provide a list of available validations).
+This means that you have to request the validator instance using the  container to ensure that it's configured correctly.

-We now can create sample validator in our controller action:
+Now we can create a sample validator in our controller action:

 ```php
 public function index(ValidatorInterface $validator)